 Robin founded ASAP in 2010.
 She believes that there is a real opportunity to end the AIDS epidemic, and wants to bring her skills and that of her peers to meet that goal.
 She brings decades of experience: in leadership positions in government, international organizations and at community level.

-Hilary lives in Gauteng Province, South Africa, where she works at the southern Africa office of the UK Department of International Development.
+Hilary Nkulu is South African and lives in Pretoria, Gauteng Province where she has recently established ASAP’s new South African office.
 Hilary is a highly skilled manager in the development sector working particularly on gender-based violence, HIV and other public health issues.

 Hanke has worked at the highest levels of government and NGO engagement with AIDS policy and implementation.
 Her training as a cultural anthropologist adds a unique perspective to her work with ASAP.

 Paul brings his eight years of experience on the HIV & TB response in the Southern Africa region.
 Working at the heart of South Africa’s politically charged HIV response - as an activist at TAC and AIDS Law Project, in government for South Africa’s National AIDS Council, Health Department and within The Presidency.